George Lewis: The 'outstanding but raw' teenager close to shock Arsenal move | Goal.com

 But he impressed so much that the trial was extended so the coaching staff could have a closer look at him.

 His pace was a particular draw, as was his ability to beat a defender and his versatility - so much so that a permanent deal is now close.
-When finialised, the young Norwegian will link up with Steve Bould's Under-23s set-up rather than Mikel Arteta's first-team.
+When finalised, the young Norwegian will link up with Steve Bould's Under-23s set-up rather than Mikel Arteta's first team.

 Lewis is right-footed and his favoured position is on the right side of the attack, but he can play across the frontline and is comfortable coming inside off the left wing.